mginoben/airlines-ticketing-system/README.md

 # Airlines Ticketing System
-This program manages booking appointment from an airlines company.
+This Java program manages booking appointment from an airlines company.
+It has a local database implementation by the use of SQL.

 ### __Program processes:__
 - Encoding of passenger information